-Kids hate assigned seats but get very protective of them.
+Why do kids hate assigned seats but become very protective of them?

-Behold Beetlebomb, who always wanders from any seat you give him (I wrote “in theory” on the name tag above his seat), but God save anyone who sits there while he’s gone.
+Behold Beetlebomb, who always wanders from any seat you give him, but God save anyone who sits there while he’s gone.

 Volatile, roaming frenemies, Beetlebomb and Brutus were feeling unusually mellow one morning when they told me they wanted to sit together.
 Silly me for letting them.
 They were at each other’s throats by that afternoon.

-The next morning, I moved Beetlebomb, who was furious that I’d given his old seat to Oswald because Oswald asked to sit there.
+The next morning, I moved Beetlebomb, who was furious that I’d given his old seat to Oswald because Oswald had asked to sit there.

 “Get out of my seat!”
 Beetlebomb kept demanding, getting in Oswald’s grill while refusing to heed my commands to take his new perch so we could all proceed to school and arrive before sundown.

 “What difference does it make?”
 I kept asking.
 “You wouldn’t stay in that seat when you had it!”

 “But it’s still mine!” he cried, tempting me to ask him for the deed to it.

 Alas, he’s not the only one who has felt that way.

 “Hey, Mr. John!
 Satch (or Hogshead or Hortense Prunella or whoever) is in my seat!” is something I often hear from an assortment of kids after I’ve allowed them to move during a trip.

 “That’s OK.
 You’re not in it and I said they could sit there” is clearly not an acceptable reply.

-Kids won’t stop moving … until they should move.
+Why won’t kids stop moving … until they should move?